itow0001/goephor/README.md

       This class manages state of action objects

-:note: This is passed into each of the plugins and can be used to manage Serveral states.
+**note:** This is passed into each of the plugins and can be used to manage Serveral states.

 ####class Action####